square-computersetup/square-computersetup.github.io/_pages/mac-druva-restore.md

 If Druva automatically activated and you want to restore files, follow these steps.
 Otherwise, jump to [Did you manually Activate Druva?](#gohere)

-Start by clicking on the Druva icon near the Pulse Secure icon in the top-right corner of your MacBook desktop and select “Open Preferences”
+Start by clicking on the Druva icon in the top-right corner of your MacBook desktop and select “Open Preferences”

 {% include figure url="/assets/images/druva-restore1.png" image_path="/assets/images/druva-restore1.png" %}